vamyram/PracticeLabs/README.md

 Problem 8 : Personinfo json dataset and json schema

-# dataset ,factory ,integrationRuntime ,linkedService ,pipeline
+# dataset ,factory ,integrationRuntime ,linkedService and pipeline
-These folder contains problem 1-5 datasets,factory,integrationRuntime,linkedServices,pipelines
-code in json format
+These folders has respective datasets,factory,integrationRuntime,linkedServices and pipelines code in json format for problem 1-5.

 # practice_labs_screenshots
-This folder contains screenshots of problem 1-8
+The screenshots of problem 1-8 are copied here.